 Pandemic Positives: How to Go Virtual Without Breaking the Budget

 As part of our Pandemic Positives Speaker Series, on March 11 from 1–2 p.m.
-MST, IAALS will host a webinar featuring Carolyn Kim and Renato Izquieta of the Orange County Superior Court and Jeannie Sato of the Alaska Court System, who will discuss how their respective organizations were able to successfully transform their in-person legal services into virtual services amid the pandemic—without expending significant resources.
+MST, IAALS hosted webinar featuring Carolyn Kim and Renato Izquieta of the Orange County Superior Court and Jeannie Sato of the Alaska Court System, who discussed how their respective organizations were able to successfully transform their in-person legal services into virtual services amid the pandemic—without expending significant resources.

 Carolyn Kim is the Self-Help Services Manager and Family Law Facilitator at the Superior Court of California, County of Orange.
 Prior to her current role, she was a Project Director at Asian Americans Advancing Justice – LA and oversaw a pilot project that developed a national model for remote citizenship services.
 She also managed the organization’s legal intake unit that provides legal assistance to limited English proficient callers through multilingual toll-free legal helplines.
 Carolyn started her legal career as a staff attorney, providing family law and immigration representation to domestic violence survivors.